 “Everything Community were brilliant.
 They sent over the stress balls so quickly – and even branded them with Forward’s logo!
 They’re just the job – they’re quiet to play with and perfect for relieving tension in a situation like this” Donna says.

 “We’ve had a positive response from all of our clients.
 Some of the guys juggle so we were able to give them a few.
 Even the officers have been asking for them!”

 The HMP Maidstone Team have also created a recovery-focused game for clients, with prizes for those who complete it.

 Emma Luck, Service Manager, says: “I was inspired by some of the fitness groups I’ve been involved with over lockdown.
 They always have different activities and challenges going on.
 It occurred to me that we could turn that into something recovery related.

 “Without being able to run groups, we’re lacking that sense of community.
-And because there can be a language barrier, our clients generally prefer the practical stuff.
-We wanted to try something everyone can get involved in.”
+And because there can be a language barrier, our clients tend to prefer the practical stuff.
+We wanted to try something that everyone can get stuck into.”

 The team sends out a card at the start of the month with recovery-related tasks for clients to complete, ticking them off as they go.
 Clients then hand them back in, together with supporting evidence, at the end of the month.

-Tasks include things like: ‘do a 20 minute in-cell workout’, ‘try a new coping strategy and write down how it went’, ‘talk to someone else about how you’re feeling, ‘write down a gratitude list, ‘colour in one picture from the distraction pack’, as well as readings from recovery related literature to reflect on.
+Tasks include things like: ‘do a 20 minute in-cell workout’, ‘try a new coping strategy and write down how it went’, ‘talk to someone else about how you’re feeling, ‘write down a gratitude list’, ‘colour in one picture from the distraction pack’, as well as short readings from recovery literature to reflect on.

 “For the time being, we need to be mindful of restrictions.
 We haven’t included anything clients aren’t able to do locked up on their own.”
 Emma says.